storesafe/cordova-sqlite-storage/README.md

 # Cordova/PhoneGap SQLitePlugin

-Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, with HTML5 Web SQL API.
+Native interface to sqlite in a Cordova/PhoneGap plugin for Android & iOS, with API similar to HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/).

 License for Android version: MIT or Apache 2.0